cds-snc/covid-alert-app/docs/notifications/readme.md

 ## Notes

-- For POC, the JSON file could be stored in an S3 bucket or even Github
 - Probably best to not store messages for long, ie we should trim the json of expired notifications when publishing new ones to limit bandwidth usage
 - The mobile app should have a local storage mechanism to track receipts using the unique id of the message (sqlite)
 - Can provide target_region for display (Province codes, CA for all)